 Without good quality lenses your just gambling with your child’s eyesight.
 The consequences are disastrous from terrible eye diseases like cataracts, pterygium, actinic & droplet keratitis, pinguecula and macular degeneration to blindness.
 Even buying sunglasses that are made to world standards can cause blindness.
 (See our earlier blog – The dangers of poorly made sunglasses).

-This blank lens allows all of the distortion during cooling, due to “shrinkage” to occur at the outer edge, which is then cut off when the blank is cut into the shape of the frame.
+This blank lens allows all the distortion during cooling, due to “shrinkage” to occur at the outer edge, which is then cut off when the blank is cut into the shape of the frame.

 This first lens is classed as A-grade.
 The waste material which has been cut off is usually sent to a waste recycling plant.
 Due to the nature of polycarbonate (it does not recycle well) this waste is not used to make more lenses.
 But some companies in order to make a higher profit do recycle this waste material to make more lenses.
 This second made lens is classed as B-grade.
 I have heard that the waste material from this B-grade lens is recycled again to make C-grade and recycled again to make D-grade lenses.
 Recycling sounds great, right?
 The problem is polycarbonate is extremely impact resistant and the extra heating and cooling during the injection process makes the lens extremely brittle.
-All B-grade lenses will over a short period of time show signs of “crazing”, the term used to describe this.
+All B-grade lenses will over a short period show signs of “crazing”, the term used to describe this.
 You can see this crazing in the lens in certain light, small web-like miniature cracks all over the lens.
 While C and D-grade lens can even show this “crazing” when new.
 The old saying, “You get what you pay for” is again true but not always, I have also seen really expensive sunglasses “craze” as well.
 Normally by brands that have no knowledge of how a pair of sunglasses are made, they try to buy the lowest price they possibly can, so they can make a large profit.
 Then they sell their really cheap product at a high price so the consumer will be mislead into believing the quality should be good.
 This crazing reflects shards of light into the eyes of the wearer making these sunglasses extremely uncomfortable and dangerous to wear.

-Another important aspect of lenses is the colour and also the darkness which will determine the amount of light that the lens will transmit.
+Another important aspect of lenses is the colour and the darkness which will determine the amount of light that the lens will transmit.
 We know that 10% of all boys and 2% of girls are colour blind and if you buy sunglasses with the incorrect colour for these kids you compound the difficulties for them to distinguishing and learn colours.
-So unless your child has been tested for colour blindness or you simply want the best colour lens to reduce glare and not distort colour only one colour lens will achieve this.
+So unless your child has been tested for colour blindness or you simply want the best colour lens to reduce glare and not distort colour only one colour lens will do this.
 That colour is known as G-15.
 G, for neutral green and 15, for 15% light transmittance.
 Why do we only suggest neutral green?
 Simply this colour is in the middle of the visible light spectrum as seen in the in the colour chart below, which causes less distortion in all colours of the rainbow.

 If you pick a lens in the lower end of the spectrum, say a blue or grey lens, these will distort colour in the higher end of the spectrum, red and yellow.
-And the exact same thing happens if you pick a lens in the higher end of the spectrum, say a red or yellow lens, these will distort colour in the lower end of the spectrum, blue or violet.
+And the same thing happens if you pick a lens in the higher end of the spectrum, say a red or yellow lens, these will distort colour in the lower end of the spectrum, blue or violet.

 This refers to the darkness of the lens and an indication of what the sunglasses are intended to be used for.
 For all general purpose sunglasses we recommend category 3 or cat #3.
 Please see our earlier blog, The dangers of poorly made sunglasses.
 This does go into depth about lens category with a chart of the different categories and the intended use.
 It also points out the dangers of buying sunglasses with the incorrect category that are not made correctly.

-If you have any questions or comments regarding any of our blogs or you need specific information please leave these in the, “Leave a comment” and we will answer these as soon as possible.
+If you have any questions or comments about any of our blogs or you need specific information please leave these in the, “Leave a comment” and we will answer these as soon as possible.

 Many baby and children sunglasses brands being sold today are by well-meaning mums and dads that have no experience in optics.
-They normally fall in love with the cuteness of the product but without any optical knowledge make fatal mistakes in their designs and lens quality that can be detrimental to the health of your children’s eyes, leading to blindness.
+They normally fall in love with the cuteness of the product but without any optical knowledge make fatal mistakes in their designs and lens quality that can be harmful to the health of your children’s eyes, leading to blindness.
 We will point out some of the dangers of poorly made sunglasses.

 Please never buy “toy sunglasses”.